open-telemetry/semantic-conventions/docs/database/elasticsearch.md

 **[6]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.

 **[7]:** If using a port other than the default port for this DBMS and if `server.address` is set.
+**[8]:** When communicating with an Elastic Cloud deployment, this should be collected from the "X-Found-Handling-Cluster" HTTP response header.

+**[9]:** When communicating with an Elastic Cloud deployment, this should be collected from the "X-Found-Handling-Instance" HTTP response header.

+**[10]:** Should be collected by default for search-type queries and only if there is sanitization that excludes sensitive information.

-**[8]:** If a database operation involved multiple network calls (for example retries), the address of the last contacted node SHOULD be used.
+**[11]:** If a database operation involved multiple network calls (for example retries), the address of the last contacted node SHOULD be used.

+**[12]:** if and only if `network.peer.address` is set.
-**[9]:** When observed from the client side, and when communicating through an intermediary, `server.address` SHOULD represent the server address behind any intermediaries, for example proxies, if it's available.
+**[13]:** When observed from the client side, and when communicating through an intermediary, `server.address` SHOULD represent the server address behind any intermediaries, for example proxies, if it's available.

 `http.request.method` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.